8 Best Homeowners Insurance Companies in Washington DC of 2023

 Homeowners insurance protects us from many emergencies that we couldn’t have predicted, such as a covered peril.

-A covered peril is an event that the insurer agrees to reimburse you after you file a claim.
+A covered peril is when the insurer agrees to reimburse you after you file a claim.

 Covered perils include fire, lightning, windstorms, hail, the weight of snow, ice, theft, and vandalism.